Docker and Docker-Compose

 Breaking this down, what we are doing here is

-defining a service called app
+defining a service called

-adding a container name for the app
+,adding a container name for the

-service as giving the container a memorable name makes it easier to work with and we can avoid randomly generated container names (Although in this case, container_name
+service as giving the container a memorable name makes it easier to work with and we can avoid randomly generated container names (Although in this case,container_name

-the container automatically if it fails,
+the container automatically if it fails,building the

-building the app
+app

-image using the Dockerfile in the current directory and
+image using the Dockerfile in the current directory andmapping the host port to the container port.

 We then add another service called mongo